joncamfield/satcommthreats/en.md

 ### Mitigations

--   Downlink jamming in range dependent and must be within line of sight, moving to a different area could get outside of the area of effect.
+-   Downlink jamming is range dependent, moving to a different area could get outside of the area of effect.
     *Consider if your adversary is trying to force you to move.*
 -   Uplink jamming is often scheduled around specific events or times of day, try testing connectivity at different times.
+-   Review [GPSJAM](https://gpsjam.org/) for data on tracked areas of GPS interference.

 ### Details